-Roy Kesey was born and raised in northern California, and currently lives with his wife and children in Maryland.
+Roy Kesey was born and raised in northern California, and currently lives in Maryland with his wife and children.

 His latest book is a short story collection called Any Deadly Thing.
 He’s also the author of a novel called Pacazo (the January 2011 selection for The Rumpus Book Club), a collection of short stories called All Over (a finalist for the Foreword Magazine Book of the Year Award, and one of The L Magazine's Best Books of the Decade), a novella called Nothing in the World (winner of the Bullfight Media Little Book Award), and a historical guide to the city of Nanjing, China.